-sequence numbers.
-The low 10 Hz sampling rate and high 115 kBd transmission speed lead to a large degree of redundancy with gaps in the data stream being rare.
-This allowed us to avoid writing retransmission logic or data interpolation.
+467 Data analysis is done separately from data capture.
+An analysis IPython notebook 468 reads captured packets and reassembles the continuous sample stream based on the packets' 469 sequence numbers.
+The low 10 Hz sample rate and high 115 kBd transmission speed lead 470 to a large degree of redundancy with gaps in the data stream being rare.
+This allowed us 471 to avoid writing retransmission logic or data interpolation.

 Figure 8a shows an entire run of the experiment.
-During this run, we started with the rotor at standstill, then manually increased its speed of rotation in steps.
-Areas shaded gray are intervals where we manually adjust the rotors speed.
-The unshaded areas in between are intervals when the rotor speed is steady.
-Figure 8b shows a magnified view of these periods of steady rotor speed.
-In both graphs, orange lines indicate centrifugal acceleration as calculated from rotor speed measurements.
-Visually, we can see that measurements and theory closely match.
-Our frequency measurements are accurate and the main source of error are the accelerometer's intrinsic errors as well as error in its placement due to construction tolerances.
+During this run, we started with the 472 rotor at standstill, then manually increased its speed of rotation in steps.
+Areas shaded gray 473 are intervals where we manually adjust the rotors speed.
+The unshaded areas in between 474 are intervals when the rotor speed is steady.
+Figure 8b shows a magnified view of these 475 periods of steady rotor speed.
+In both graphs, orange lines indicate centrifugal acceleration 476 as calculated from rotor speed measurements.
+Visually, we can see that measurements 477 and theory closely match.
+Our frequency measurements are accurate and the main source 478 of error are the accelerometer's intrinsic errors as well as error in its placement due to 479 construction tolerances.
+480